Oldest Croatia dock slowly sinks as EU entry nears

 Matetic and many other workers are angry at the role the EU has played, and believe their shipyard may have been offered up to the powerful grouping as a kind of sacrifice.

-"It's the rule of profit that grinds," said the moustached, grey-haired worker who welds metal tubes.
+"It's the rule of profit that grinds," said the mustached, grey-haired worker who welds metal tubes.
 "There is only profit, profit, profit.
 No sentiment there."

-Industry analysts say the docks had it coming after failing to modernise and overhaul their business for years.
+Industry analysts say the docks had it coming after failing to modernize and overhaul their business for years.

 Croatia has five major shipyards.
 Only one of them runs a profitable business.
-The remaining four, including Kraljevica, generate losses of around 1 billion kuna (109.3 million pounds) a year despite hefty state aid, considered illegal in the EU.
+The remaining four, including Kraljevica, generate losses of around 1 billion kuna ($175.30 million) a year despite hefty state aid, considered illegal in the EU.

 "Croatia does not even want to admit how much money it has poured into an industry that was globally competitive in the early 1980s but went steadily downhill since then," said Ante Babic of the Centre for International Development think-tank.

-"In a way, the EU has done us a favour because we never tried to restructure them ourselves."
+"In a way, the EU has done us a favor because we never tried to restructure them ourselves."

 SLOW, STEADY FALL FROM GRACE